Sandy Posey: Early life and session singer career

 Posey was born in Jasper, Alabama, on June 18, 1944.
 She graduated from high school in West Memphis, Arkansas, in 1962.
 Posey obtained work as a session singer after being recommended by an aunt to an acquaintance who worked in television.

 In addition to working as a receptionist at a studio in Memphis, she took part in recording sessions across the Deep South, including sessions produced by Lincoln "Chips" Moman for Elvis Presley and on Percy Sledge’s "When a Man Loves a Woman" (a number one hit in the US in 1966).
 Other singers whom she backed included Joe Tex, Bobby Goldsboro and Tommy Roe.

 Solo career

 Posey's first single, under the name Sandy Carmel, was "Kiss Me Goodnight" (1965), written by William Cates, which was coupled with "First Boy".
-This was released by Bell Records but received minimal publicity and made little impact.
+The Bell Records release received minimal publicity and made little impact.
 Assisted by Gary Walker, a music publisher who became her manager, Posey then made a demonstration recording of "Born a Woman", written by Martha Sharp.
 According to Posey, Chips Moman "went wild" when he heard this and helped her to obtain a contract with MGM in Nashville.